lavinbrenna/pizza-parlor/README.md

 Expected Output:
 ["extra cheese", "pepperoni"]

+Description: PizzaCart()

+Test: "It should create a pizza cart object with pizzas, and cartTotal"
+Code:
+let pizzaCart1 = new PizzaCart()
+Expected Output:
+PizzaCart{pizzas:{...}, cartTotal:0}

 Description: addPizza()

 Test: "It should add all pizzas to a cart, assign ids, keep track of total price"